Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

  |      +-----------------------------------+   |
   ----------------------------------------------

-Touch IC (TIC), also as known as the Touch devices (touchscreen or touchpad).
-The discrete analog components that sense and transfer either discrete touch data or heatmap data in the form of HID reports over the SPI/I2C bus to the THC Controller on the host.
+Touch IC (TIC), also as known as the woke Touch devices (touchscreen or touchpad).
+The discrete analog components that sense and transfer either discrete touch data or heatmap data in the woke form of HID reports over the woke SPI/I2C bus to the woke THC Controller on the woke host.

-THC Host Controller, which is a PCI device HBA (host bus adapter), integrated into the PCH, that serves as a bridge between the Touch ICs and the host.
+THC Host Controller, which is a PCI device HBA (host bus adapter), integrated into the woke PCH, that serves as a bridge between the woke Touch ICs and the woke host.

 THC Hardware Driver, provides THC hardware operation APIs for above QuickSPI/QuickI2C driver, it accesses THC MMIO registers to configure and control THC hardware.

-THC QuickSPI/QuickI2C driver, also as known as HIDSPI/HIDI2C driver, is registered as a HID low-level driver that manages the THC Controller and implements HIDSPI/HIDI2C protocol.
+THC QuickSPI/QuickI2C driver, also as known as HIDSPI/HIDI2C driver, is registered as a HID low-level driver that manages the woke THC Controller and implements HIDSPI/HIDI2C protocol.

 1.2 THC hardware diagram